Controlled rehearsal proof

 • automatic_execution_permitted: false

-• Controlled proof only
+• Controlled rehearsal proof only

 • No hosted/customer enforcement